-David Greenberg, M.D., is an Associate Professor and Distinguished Teaching Professor in the Department of Internal Medicineat UT Southwestern Medical Center.
+David Greenberg, M.D., is a Professor and Distinguished Teaching Professor in the Department of Internal Medicineat UT Southwestern Medical Center.
 He specializes in transplant infectious diseases, antibiotic-resistant infections, and immunocompromised patients.

 Dr. Greenberg earned his medical degree and completed a residency in internal medicine at Baylor College of Medicine.
 He received advanced training in infectious diseases through a fellowship at the National Institutes of Health’s National Institute of Allergy and Infectious Diseases.